xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 1. Search for "SQL databases" in the top search bar and then click "create".
 2. Configure the database settings
-  a) Select your resource group
+    1. Select your resource group
-  b) Choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
+    2. Choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
-  c) Hit "Configure database" and select the Basic tier.
+    3. Hit "Configure database" and select the Basic tier.
-3. Click "Review and create".
+3. Check that you completed the above.
+Click "Review and create" *but* don't hit create after.
 4. **The magic happens!** Rather than actually creating the resource, click "Download a template for automation".
 5. Click the download button and extract the zip.